KleoPetroff/kleopetroff.github.io/_posts/2016-03-18-everything-about-babel.md

 ### Linting

 One of the most popular linting tools is [ESLint](http://eslint.org/).
-Babel provides an official integration.
-You need to install:
+Babel provides an official integration for it.
+First, install the package:

 ```
 npm install eslint babel-eslint --save-dev